 - Fire Support

 The Coastal Rangers are equipped with a wide range of modern weapons, similar to those used by other elite forces worldwide with similar roles.
-The most common weapon among the Coastal Rangers is the Swedish AK 5 (a highly modified FN FNC) with an underslung Colt M203 grenade launcher.
+The most common weapon among the Coastal Rangers is the Swedish AK 5 (a highly modified FN FNC) is most common with an underslung Colt M203 grenade launcher.
 They also use the AK 4 (Heckler & Koch G3) and the KSP90 (FN Minimi LMG).
-Officers can also use the Glock 17/19 semi-auto pistol.
+Officers can also use the Glock 17 and Glock 19 semi-auto pistols.
 They also have available a range of anti-tank and anti-aircraft weapons.